storopoli/Bayesian-Julia/index.md

 Bayesian statistics is a departure from classical inferential statistics that prohibits probability statements about parameters and is based on asymptotically sampling infinite samples from a theoretical population and finding parameter values that maximize the likelihood function.
 Mostly notorious is null-hypothesis significance testing (NHST) based on *p*-values.
 Bayesian statistics incorporate uncertainty (and prior knowledge) by allowing probability statements about parameters, and the process of parameter value inference is a direct result of the Bayes' theorem.

+## Julia

+[Julia](https://www.julialang.org) is a fast dynamic-typed language that just-in-time (JIT) compiles into native code using LLVM.
+It ["runs like C but reads like Python"](https://www.nature.com/articles/d41586-019-02310-3), meaning that is *blazing* fast and easy to prototype and read/write.
+It is multi-paradigm, combining features of imperative, functional, and object-oriented programming.
+I won't cover Julia basics and any sort of data manipulation using Julia in the tutorials, instead please take a look into the following resources which covers most of the introduction to Julia and how to work with tabular data in Julia:

+* [Thinking Julia](https://benlauwens.github.io/ThinkJulia.jl/latest/book.html): introductory book that explains the main concepts and functionality behind the Julia language.
+* [Julia High Performance](https://www.amazon.com/Julia-High-Performance-Avik-Sengupta/dp/178829811X): book by two of the creators of the Julia Language ([Avik Sengupta](https://www.linkedin.com/in/aviks) and [Alan Edelman](http://www-math.mit.edu/~edelman/)), it covers how to make Julia even faster with some principles and tricks of the trade.
+* [An Introduction DataFrames](https://github.com/bkamins/Julia-DataFrames-Tutorial): the package [`DataFrames.jl`](https://dataframes.juliadata.org/stable/) provides a set of tools for working with tabular data in Julia.
+Its design and functionality are similar to those of `pandas` (in Python) and `data.frame`, `data.table` and `dplyr` (in R), making it a great general purpose data science tool, especially for those coming to Julia from R or Python.This is a collection of notebooks that introduces `DataFrames.jl` made by one of its core contributors [Bogumił Kamiński](https://github.com/bkamins).

 ## Turing

 [Turing](http://turing.ml/) is a ecosystem of Julia packages for Bayesian Inference using [probabilistic programming](https://en.wikipedia.org/wiki/Probabilistic_programming).
 Models specified using Turing are easy to read and write — models work the way you write them.
 Like everything in Julia, Turing is [fast](https://arxiv.org/abs/2002.02702).